GabySys/TflWebClient/README.md

 Open TFL.WebClientConsole\TFL.WebClientConsole.sln in Visual Studio.

+Right click on the solution and select "Restore Nuget Packages" so that visual studio can pull nuget packages, which have not been uploaded to the git repository.

 Select the target Platform and Configuration (Debug/Release) and build the solution.
-The solution will need to pull 3 packages from nuget.

 Build output will be under TFL.WebClientConsole\TFL.WebClientConsole\bin\Debug\ or TFL.WebClientConsole\TFL.WebClientConsole\bin\Release\.